 Does this page answer your questions about Macomb Post Acute Care Center?

 Short-term Care Quality

-This nursing home also was awarded a strong short-term care score.
-Indeed, we gave them a grade of B in this area, which is one of our better.
-Our short-term care grades are probably most critical for residents needing rehabilitation services.
-Rehabilitation typically requires higher levels of skilled nursing.
-Skilled nursing means not only nursing, but also physical and respiratory therapy, as well as other variations of therapy.
+This facility is also above average in the category of short-term care, where it received a grade of B. It outperformed most nursing homes in this area.
+In our short-term care grade, we seek to craft a valuable measure for rehabilitation.
+In this process, we look at a nursing home's scope of skilled nursing services, including both registered nurses and physical therapy, as well as speech therapy.
 Fortunately, it appear that this facility has registered nurses on staff.
 Not every facility employs these types of nurses.
 However, based on the data they provided, it does not look like the facility employs physical therapists.
-Lastly, we considered the number of patients who were able to return to the community from this nursing home.
-We found that 5.1 percent of this nursing home's patients returned home.
+The final measure we considered in this area is the percentage of residents who were able to leave the facility and return to the community.
+We found that 5.2 percent of this nursing home's patients returned home.

 Long-term Care Quality

 The final category we assessed was long-term care.
 We awarded this facility a C in that category.
 With our long-term care rating, we assess the sheer quantity of services provided by a facility, as well as some quality metrics.
 On top of looking at the volume of care provided by nurses and other staff, we analyzed the number of residents vaccinated against pneumonia.
 This facility provided the vaccine to 92.36111 percent of its residents, which is a bit below what we expected.
 Nevertheless, this nursing home was able to keep its patients out of the hospital.
 Indeed, it had only 0.02 hospitalizations per 1,000 long-term resident days, which is an impressively low number.